How Often Can a Landlord Raise Rent?

 What is HSTPA?

-The Housing Stability and Tenant Protection Act (HSTPA) is New York State legislation enacted in June 2019 to provide protections for tenants and address various issues related to affordable housing and rent regulation.
+The Housing Stability and Tenant Protection Act (HSTPA) is New York State legislation enacted in June 2019 to protect tenants and address various issues related to affordable housing and rent regulation.

 Nichole Stohler